 A sustainable message for RHS Chelsea Flower Show

-Making the most of the experience in a way that extended beyond the aesthetics of pattern design was important to me.
-Sustainability and climate change was at the heart of this year’s RHS Chelsea and I wanted to underpin these themes in my stand presentation.
+Making the most of the experience in a way that extended beyond the aesthetics of pattern design was important to me for something show stopping.
+Sustainability and climate change was at the heart of 2019 RHS Chelsea and I wanted to underpin these themes in my stand presentation.
 Drawing on the pure plant expertise of Radio 4’s Matthew Biggs, I was able to create a pattern design with a conscience.
 ‘Rain Garden’ focuses on plants that are able to both survive and thrive during climate change.
-The result was a 2m+ tall bespoke panel featuring Foxtail Lilies and delicate Grasses, amongst other varieties.
+The result was a 2m+ tall bespoke panel featuring Foxtail Lilies and delicate Grasses, amongst other varieties (see below).
 It is a design of both beauty and hope for the future as we adapt to our changing environment.
 It is just the beginning of new possibilities for my GLASSHOUSE Collection.

 Rain Garden Glass Splashback

 ‘Rain Garden’ was also conceived to show the creativity that is possible in bathroom design and how people can approach it.
 I wanted to nurture the thought that colour and fabulous florals can achieve an on trend, calm and contemporary look.
 Painterly elements overlaid with copper leaf offset against Pantone’s #ColourOfTheYear, #LivingCoral, salmon and orange are the essential elements of the design